micmejia/bible-dump/NKJV/Luke/Luke 7.md

 This is _he_ of whom it is written: 'Behold, I send My messenger before Your face, Who will prepare Your way before You.'

 ###### 28
-For I say to you, among those born of women there is [^g]not a greater prophet than John the Baptist; but he who is least in the kingdom of God is greater than he."
+For I say to you, among those born of women there is not a greater prophet than John the Baptist; but he who is least in the kingdom of God is greater than he."

 ###### 29
-And when all the people heard _Him,_ even the tax collectors [^h]justified God, having been baptized with the baptism of John.
+And when all the people heard _Him,_ even the tax collectors justified God, having been baptized with the baptism of John.

 ###### 30
-But the Pharisees and [^i]lawyers rejected the will of God for themselves, not having been baptized by him.
+But the Pharisees and lawyers rejected the will of God for themselves, not having been baptized by him.

 ###### 31
-[^j]And the Lord said, "To what then shall I liken the men of this generation, and what are they like?
+And the Lord said, "To what then shall I liken the men of this generation, and what are they like?

 ###### 32
 They are like children sitting in the marketplace and calling to one another, saying: 'We played the flute for you, And you did not dance; We mourned to you, And you did not weep.'